thomasebsmith/blog/README.md

 # Thomas Smith's Blog
 This repository contains the code for Thomas Smith's blog.
-The blog is written in Jekyll and hosted on GitHub pages.
+The blog is written in Jekyll and designed to be hosted on GitHub pages.
 The blog primarily contains programming-related articles.

 ### Project Structure